totaldebug/totaldebug.uk/_posts/2019-09-17-ubiquiti-unifi-usg-content-filter-configuration.md

 set service webproxy url-filtering squidguard redirect-url &lt;url&gt;
 ```

-*The redirect url is google.com by default, however you could create a custom &#8220;Blocked Website&#8221; page to make users aware.*
+*The redirect URL is google.com by default, however you could create a custom &#8220;Blocked Website&#8221; page to make users aware.*

 Now we need to commit these changes to the USG: